pheckenlively123/cardSlurp/README.md

 knows about the directory on the Samba file share.)
 Then I tell Lightroom to import metadata from the images.

-I wrote this utility, so I could programatically ensure that we are only moving `.xmp` files associated with the same photo shoot.
+I wrote this utility, so I could programatically ensure that I am only moving `.xmp` files associated with the same photo shoot.
 `xmpsafecopy` backs up any `.xmp` files present in the target directory.
 It copies all `.xmp` files from the source.
 Finally,